Skip to Content

 Making Cake Pops

-There are two main ways to make cake pops and both are definitely something that you can easily do at home.
+There are two main ways to make cake pops, and both are definitely something that you can easily do at home.

-Roll the cake mix into balls for a basic cake pop or get creative, shaping it into something fun to fit into your party theme.
-Once the cake pop centers are shaped, they are cooled in the fridge or freezer and then you will add a lollipop stick and dip the pops into melted chocolate or candy melts.
-Easy enough!
+Roll the cake mix into balls for a basic cake pop or get creative, shaping it into something fun to fit into your party theme!
+Once the cake pop centers are shaped, let them cool off in the fridge or freezer, and then add a lollipop stick.

 The other way to make cake pops is to use a specially designed cake pop maker or mold.
 This is essentially just a pan where you will cook cake batter so that the baked cake is in the shape of a round cake pop.

-When you use a cake pop pan or cake pop maker, you will get nice, fluffy balls of baked cake that you do not need to form into your desired shape- it’s already done for you!
+When you use a cake pop pan or cake pop maker, you will get nice, fluffy balls of baked cake that you do not need to form into your desired shape—it’s already done for you!

 How to Store the Cake Pop Centers

-Opening the Fridge
+Opening The Fridge

-So, store the pop centers in the freezer to keep them good for about a month then move them to the fridge the day before you are ready to dip.
+So, store the pop centers in the freezer to keep them good for about a month, then move them to the fridge the day before you are ready to dip.

 Dipping Cake Pops

-The best way to store pre made cake pops is to place them in an airtight container with a paper towel lining the bottom of the container.
+The best way to store pre-made cake pops is to place them in an airtight container with a paper towel lining the bottom of the container.

-Place the cake pops on top of the paper towel in a single layer then cover and store the cake pops in the fridge for five to seven days.
-Take them out of the fridge about an hour or two before you’d like to serve them so that they can come to room temperature (cake tastes best when served warm!).
+To do so, place your cake pops on top of the paper towel in a single layer, then cover and store the cake pops in the fridge for five to seven days.

 Storing Cake Pops at Room Temperature

-Cake pops will actually look the best (with no chance of condensation forming on the chocolate) when they are kept at room temp.
-Be sure to keep the dipped cake pops out of the sunlight or high heat where the chocolate has the potential to melt.
+However, it’s best to keep the dipped cake pops out of the sunlight or high heat where the chocolate has the potential to melt.

-If you do plan to store your cake pops at room temp, be sure that the flavor you choose supports this as well.
+If you do plan to store your cake pops at room temp, make sure that the flavor you choose supports this as well.
 For example, basic flavors like vanilla and chocolate are perfect for storing at room temp.

 How to Prevent Cake Pops from Cracking

-You definitely do not need to wait until the last minute to make perfect cake pops for your next big party or event.
+You definitely do not need to wait until the last minute to make the perfect cake pops for your next big party or event.
 You can get baking now!

 Happy baking!